-In 1926, for example, Poldi Wojtek was part of a group of artists that executed Faistauer’s monumental fresco for the entrance to the House for Mozart (formerly known as the Small Festival Hall), which had just been remodelled by the architect Clemens Holzmeister (1886–1943).
+In 1926, for example, Poldi Wojtek was part of a group of artists that executed Faistauer’s monumental fresco for the foyer of the Festival Hall, which had just been remodelled by the architect Clemens Holzmeister (1886–1943).
 She also contributed plant and flower studies to the gobelin designs for the hall, where she assisted Anton Kolig (1886–1950) and Robin Christian Andersen (1890–1969).
 Thanks to Mühlmann, Wojtek’s contributions were frequently mentioned in the press even when she only took on a supporting role.
 In the subsequent years, Wojtek accepted numerous commissions in Salzburg, including several fresco paintings such as the columns for the city’s new postal hall (1930), which have now been lost.
 Aside from architectural decoration, Wojtek was also an active as a member of the Gewerbeförderungsinstitut (‘Institute for the Promotion of the Industrial Arts’), where she designed exhibition posters and decorative souvenirs in the 1930s.

 Facets of Austrian modern art and design